xeare/resume/resume.md

 * Package and release firmware for over 200+ customer facing builds for Intel's NSG division.
 * Communicate with customers to accomplish specific build asks daily in a fast-paced, dynamic environment.
-* Collaborate with team of 10 engineers to improve and refine an internal tool that interfaces with Atlassian's Jira Rest API to automate build, post-processing, and release from end to end.
+* Collaborate with team of 10 engineers to automate: build, post-processing, and end to end release; utilizing Atlassian's Jira Rest API.
 * Automate daily build tasks; capturing build logs to increase efficiency and tracking of firmware.
-* Utilize pyest and Mocks to simplify and increase overall branch code coverage by 25%.
+* Utilize Pytest and Mocks to increase overall line code coverage by 25%.
-* Develop Selenium tests for primary customer Jira form workflow validation.
+* Develop Selenium tests for Jira-form workflow validation.
-* Coordinate build machines' maintenance by implementing thorough and easily repeatable regression tests.
+* Coordinate build machines' maintenance by implementing thorough and repeatable regression tests.
-* Participate in peer code-reviews in Bitbucket.
+* Participate in peer code-reviews using git workflows and Bitbucket.

 SKILLS